Allanfernandes248/Allan_Portfolio/README.md

 - Imported Data from Kaggle.
 - Determined which Walmart locations are performing best and worst using Python.
 - Identified the key differences between the top and bottom performing stores.
-- Devised Strategies to boost sales of low perfroming stores.
+- Devised Strategies to boost sales of low performing stores.